 So stick with me if you’d like to know how Queues can help you with curating content, scheduling campaigns and tracking your results efficiently.
 Our tool has many other features that help you fulfill similar objectives, like the bulk scheduler, but that’s a topic for another time.

 You’re already more organized by scheduling social media posts contrary to posting them manually on each network.
 Great work.
-But you can further increase your productivity by creating your social media posts in batches and use Queues to publish them evenly throughout the week.
+But you can further increase your productivity by creating your social media posts in batches and using Queues to publish them evenly throughout the week.

 To help you get a hang of Queues we’ve prepared three fun exercises for you at the bottom of this blog.
 If you don’t have a Sendible account yet (but would like to give this feature a try), you can sign up for a free 30-day trial here.
-Note that Queues are available on the Advanced Plan and above.

 What are Queues great for?